JuliaIO/JLD2.jl/README.md

 [![Build Status](https://travis-ci.org/simonster/JLD2.jl.svg?branch=master)](https://travis-ci.org/simonster/JLD2.jl)
 [![codecov.io](http://codecov.io/github/simonster/JLD2.jl/coverage.svg?branch=master)](http://codecov.io/github/simonster/JLD2.jl?branch=master)

-JLD in pure Julia

-JLD2 saves and loads Julia data structures in a format comprising a subset of HDF5.
-While other HDF5 implementations supporting HDF5 File Format Specification Version 3.0 (i.e. libhdf5 1.10 or later) should be able to read the files it produces, JLD2 is likely to be incapable of reading files created or modified by other HDF5 implementations.
+JLD2 saves and loads Julia data structures in a format comprising a subset of HDF5, without any dependency on the HDF5 C library.
+It typically outperforms [the previous JLD package](https://github.com/JuliaIO/JLD.jl) (sometimes by multiple orders of magnitude) and often outperforms Julia's built-in serializer.
+While other HDF5 implementations supporting HDF5 File Format Specification Version 3.0 (i.e. libhdf5 1.10 or later) should be able to read the files that JLD2 produces, JLD2 is likely to be incapable of reading files created or modified by other HDF5 implementations.
+JLD2 does not aim to be backwards or forwards compatible with the previous JLD package.

 The code here should work on Julia 0.6.
-It has extensive unit tests, but it has received little testing in the wild.
-Please use caution.
+It has extensive unit tests, but it has received little testing in the wild. __Please use caution.__ If your tolerance for data loss is low, [JLD](https://github.com/JuliaIO/JLD.jl) may be a better choice at this time.

 ## Reading and writing data